SoftUni/Programming-Basics-Book-Java-EN/chapter-01-first-steps-in-programming.md

 # Chapter 1.
 First Steps in Programming

-In this chapter, we are going to figure out **what programming is** in its core.
-We will get familiar with the idea of **programming languages** and we will look at the **integrated development environments** (IDE) and how to work with them, particularly with **IntelliJ IDEA**.
-We will write and execute our **first program** with the programming language **Java**, and afterward we will exercise with a few tasks we will create a console program, a graphic application and a web application.
-We are going to learn how to check for correctness the solutions from this book in the **Judge system of SoftUni** and in the end, we will get familiar with the typical errors, which are made often when writing code and how to avoid them.
+In this chapter, we are going to figure out **what programming is** at its core.
+We will get familiar with the idea of **programming languages**, and we will look at the **integrated development environments** (IDE) and how to work with them, particularly with **IntelliJ IDEA**.
+We will write and execute our **first program** with the programming language **Java**, and afterward, we will exercise with a few tasks we will create a console program, a graphic application and a web application.
+We are going to learn how to check for correctness the solutions from this book in the **Judge system of SoftUni**, and at the end, we will get familiar with the typical errors, which are made  when writing code and how to avoid them.

 ## Video
 <div class="video-player">